What is Prior Authorization in healthcare?

 2. Costly for Healthcare Practices

-Although PA has been an issue among healthcare providers for many years, little is known about the cost, either to individual practices or the healthcare system as a whole.
+Although PA has been an issue among healthcare providers for many years, little is known about the cost to individual practices or the healthcare system as a whole.
 In 2009, one study estimated that, on average, prior authorization requests consumed about 20 hours a week per medical practice: one hour of the doctor’s time, nearly six hours of clerical time, plus 13 hours of nurses’ time.

 3. The Process Problem